dilrajs616/nebero/_posts/2025-01-05-scraping-learning.md

 ---
 layout: default
 title: "Learnings from Web Scraping Process"
 ---

-## Overview

-In this section, I will outline the key learnings from our web scraping process, including how **Selenium** and **Playwright** work, their differences, and the pros and cons of using each.
-These learnings were gained through experimentation with different web scraping tools and understanding their advantages and limitations.
+In this section, I outline key learnings from using **Selenium** and **Playwright** for web scraping.
+These insights come from hands-on experience in understanding their differences, advantages, and limitations.

 ---